stratisproject/StratisBitcoinFullNode/Documentation/contributing.md

 ---------------
 Before Adding new features please discuss that on public channels first (issue/slack).
 Don't start coding before we have a clear design and direction.
-It's preferd to make small incremental commits (unless its impossible) and not a massive all in commit.
+It's preferred to make small incremental commits (unless its impossible) and not a massive all in commit.
 Unit tests are a MUST!

 Typos and small changes